Got a minute to help? Take our quick website survey>

 Visit our full treatment and support glossaryRights

 Some rights can never lawfully be taken away from us.
-However, sometimes another law can interfere with or restrict our rights, like if we are arrested or sectioned.
+However, sometimes another law can interfere with or restrict our rights.
+For example, if we are arrested or sectioned.

 For more information, see our page on your rights.